wallscope/aws-docs/aws-fargate-deployment.md

 <hr>

-## Add an Application Load Balancer (Opitonal but necessary for HTTPS)
+## Add an Application Load Balancer (Optional but necessary for HTTPS)
 To configure HTTPS on your load balancer, you first need to add a TLS/SSL certificate to the AWS Certificate Manager.
 To do this, open the AWS CM control panel in a new tab, then select "request new certificate".
 Here, select to request a public certificate and add a list of domain names.
 Typically, these would be:
 - `domain_name.com`
 - `www.domain_name.com`